holepunchto/slab-hunter/README.md

 `msLeakCutoff` is the amount of milliseconds untiul a buffer is tagged as potentially leaking (and will be included in the analysis).

 `bigBufferCutoff` is the amount of bytes from which point onwards a buffer is included in the 'big-buffer analysis'.

+`getLeakStats` returns an overview of the potential leaks at that time, for both big-buffer=style leaks and slab-retainer-stylke leaks.

+Note: the total size of a slab-retainer leak is calculated by normalising each leak against the amount of other retainers for that slab.
+So if a single 8kb slab is retained by 10 small buffers, each of those will report around 800 bytes leaked.